-Both All recruiting events, regardless of location and sponsor (including events for clubs and sections), must be approved by MBA Career & Professional Development.
+Both All recruiting events, regardless of location and sponsor (including events for clubs and sections), must be approved by HBS Career & Professional Development.

 Both Company events and/or event-related travel must not conflict with a student's class schedule.

 Both Content presentations (non-recruiting, educational in nature or focused on a specific topic of interest to students) can begin September 8, 2014 and must be open to both classes.
 Content presentations are limited to four per semester; two of the four can be held prior to October 27, 2014.

 2nd Year 2nd Year Company recruiting events can begin on September 8, 2014.